vsoch/vsoch.github.io/_posts/2023/2023-05-31-autoscaling-v2.md

 ## Conclusions

 This was a lot of fun learning over the last few days!
+To see the entire tutorial for using this with the Flux Operator, [see here](https://github.com/flux-framework/flux-operator/tree/main/examples/elasticity/horizontal-autoscaler/v2-custom-metric).
 It is just a prototype and would need more work (enabling SSL again and getting more feedback on the design) but I'm fairly happy to get the result above.
 Likely I'll more custom metrics to our little Python library, and maybe look into this other strategy for using [External](https://github.com/GoogleCloudPlatform/bank-of-anthos/blob/a32d4cf14a6a030705f00fc9d0dbf2d547ef1231/extras/postgres-hpa/hpa/frontend.yaml#L16) endpoints for autoscaling.
 The TLDR:

 <ol class="custom-counter">